Midas-Technologies-AG/MelonApp/Modules/multiManager/README.md

 # README

+This module uses MultiSignatureWallet from https://wallet.gnosis.pm/

+index.js should be fine but not reviewed nor bigger testing scale.

 ## environment settings

 One manager (`srcManager`) copies a fund.
 The fund we want to copy doesn't need to be managed by an Address we have the private keys for.
 It could be also a multisignaturwallet or in general more likely, a fund we dont even hold.
-Here we copy the fund of `destManager`
+Here we copy the fund of `destManager`.

 To be able to test this module you need to create a file like the following in `Modules/.env.js` set with yours: